 Demographic trends and revamped zoning laws aren’t the only drivers of change.
 Americans are becoming increasingly sensitive to the sustainability of our urban environments, demanding eco-friendly options and choosing to occupy smaller spaces.
 New residential buildings are now being designed, developed, and managed with these factors in mind.
 Micro-units and co-living spaces that encourage sharing and/or roommates are growing in popularity, especially among single adults.
 People seek co-living arrangements for a variety of reasons: some face budgetary constraints, others may be seeking a way to feel less isolated and more connected with their communities.
 Whatever the reason, co-living enables a more sustainable lifestyle through the sharing of space and resources.

 Using space efficiently is a key criterion for architects, developers, and interior designers working on micro apartments and co-living projects, and as this sector of the market grows we are seeing more and more examples of successful execution.
-In New York’s Long Island City neighborhood, the new ALTA+ has opened: with 422 furnished shared micro-suites, it is the largest co-loving space in the U.S. ALTA+ is the latest project by Ollie, a lifestyle/management company that partners with building developers to offer services and amenity packages to its members.
-A shared suite in ALTA+ includes multifunctional furniture from Resource Furniture, linen/laundry services, housekeeping, and grocery shopping services; ALTA+ residents have access to shared work and leisure spaces (including swimming pool) and can take advantage of mixers, lectures, fitness classes and other community activities organized by Ollie.
+In New York’s Long Island City neighborhood, the new ALTA+ has opened: with 422 furnished shared micro-suites, it is the largest co-loving space in the U.S. A shared suite in ALTA+ includes multifunctional furniture from Resource Furniture, linen/laundry services, housekeeping, and grocery shopping services; ALTA+ residents have access to shared work and leisure spaces (including swimming pool) and can take advantage of mixers, lectures, fitness classes and other community activities.